majidamunir/AI-Powered-Learning-Hub/README.md

 For managing users and content, Django’s admin panel can be accessed at http://127.0.0.1:8000/admin/.

+### Deployment

+To deploy the project to a production environment:

+Set up environment variables for the Django settings (DEBUG=False, ALLOWED_HOSTS, etc.).
+Install a production-ready web server like Gunicorn.
+Configure your database (PostgreSQL, MySQL, etc.).
+Use a hosting platform such as Heroku, AWS, or DigitalOcean.

 Thank you for using AI Powered Learning Hub!
 We hope you have a great experience.